mesosphere/dcos-docs-site/pages/docs/1.10/networking/mesos-dns/expose-mesos-zone/index.md

 ---
+layout: layout.pug
-post_title: Exposing Mesos Zones Outside
+title: Exposing Mesos Zones Outside
-menu_order: 300
+menuWeight: 300
 ---

 There are cases where you may want to have services outside of DC/OS that use DNS records inside of the DC/OS cluster.
 However, the `.mesos` domain name that DC/OS uses to expose records does not support this.
 To enable this capability, you can put a BIND server in front of your cluster.